 In some healthcare organizations, architects benefit from lean-management initiatives.
 Those invested in lean management do not just help to improve processes, but also contribute to a culture of problem analysis and requirements gathering.
 In contrast, architects in other organizations are being confronted with stakeholders “jumping to conclusions or solutions.”

-Furthermore the integration of architecture in the project management method, e.g. Prince2 is really beneficial to improving speed.
+Furthermore the integration of architecture in the project management method, e.g. Prince2 is really beneficial to improving speed in healthcare.
 Standardized architecture products, like project-start-architectures are very useful.
 Architects are being included in projects at an early stage, instead of being onboarded only when issues occur.
-Some attendees reccomend making sketches; rapid, collaborative simple drawings of a current or potential future state of a part of the architecture can really support requirements gathering and influencing stakeholders.
+Some attendees recommend making sketches; rapid, collaborative simple drawings of a current or potential future state of a part of the architecture can really support requirements gathering and influencing stakeholders.
 Others point out that making it too simple is risky – giving stakeholders the impression that the problem and/or solution are actually not that complex…

 When you aim to accelerate, you don’t have a whole lot of time to work out a complete architecture.
 It’s a good idea to start from a project or specific domain, especially if resources are scarce.
 You can later integrate these partitions in the enterprise-wide architecture you are building up step-by-step.
 Networking with business stakeholders is time well invested.
 If they know and like you, you are more likely to be invited to participate in investment decisions and projects.